alex-feel/hugo-modules/seo-tools/basic-seo/README.md

-description = "This is default meta description" author = "GetHugoThemes" image = "images/website-thumb.png" # this image will be used as fallback if a page has no image of its own
+description = "This is default meta description" author = "GetHugoThemes" image = "images/website-thumb.png" # this image will be used as fallback if a page has no image of its own title_suffix = "| Cool Site" # this string will be appended to the title tag
 ```